anatolii-serzhantov/the-insider-ai-search-bar/README.md

 Image 5.
 AI-based search shows the searched investigation in the 1st place in search results by vector search

 ## Plans for further improvement
-1. RAG - generation for article text preview.
+1. RAG - generation for article text preview with `DeepSeek-V4-Flash`.
+2. Search corner cases discussion and implementation.
-2. Implementation in the site's backend.
+3. Implementation in the site's backend (client-side to server-side):
+   - `Llama 3` or `Qwen 2.5` server deployment.
+   - Vector storing database deployment `PostgreSQL` with `pgvector`